lorey/social-media-profiles-regexs/README.md

 * There's also a [Socials API](https://github.com/lorey/socials-api) you can use for free or deploy yourself.
 You simply input any URL and it will fetch and return all social media links on this website.
 Try it [here](http://socials.karllorey.com/try).

+If you're missing a particular platform, please feel free to add it.
+Also feel free to add a test that does not work.
+An explanation of how this repo works can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+You might also open an issue, of course, I'm happy to help!

 ## Table of Contents
 - [twitter](#twitter)
 - [github](#github)